Uptane Standard for Design and Implementation v.1.1.0

 - An in-vehicle client on a Primary ECU capable of verifying the signatures on all update metadata and downloading updates on behalf of its associated Secondary ECUs.
 The Primary ECU MAY be the same ECU that communicates with the server.

 - A client or library on each Secondary ECU capable of performing either full or partial verification of metadata.

 5.1.
 Roles on repositories

 A repository contains images and metadata.
 Each role has a particular type of metadata associated with it, as described in Section 5.2.

 A repository’s Root role SHALL be responsible for a Certificate Authority as defined in [RFC3647].
 A repository’s Root role SHALL produce and sign Root metadata as described in Section 5.2.2.
 A repository’s Root role SHALL sign the public keys used to verify the metadata produced by the Timestamp, Snapshot, and Targets roles.
 A repository’s Root role SHALL revoke keys for the other roles if they are compromised.

 5.1.2.
 The Targets role

 A repository’s Targets role SHALL produce and sign metadata about images and delegations as described in Section 5.2.3.

-As responsibility for signing images or a subset of images MAY be delegated to more than one role, it is possible that two different roles will be trusted to sign a particular image.
+Responsibility for signing images or a subset of images MAY be delegated to more than one role and therefore it is possible for two different roles to be trusted for signing a particular image.
 For this reason, delegations MUST be prioritized.

 A particular delegation for a subset of images MAY be designated as terminating.
 For terminating delegations, the client SHALL NOT search any further if it does not find validly signed metadata about those images.
 Delegations SHOULD NOT be terminating by default; terminating delegations SHOULD only be used when there is a compelling technical reason to do so.